In Home and Virtual Speech and Swallowing Therapy for Pediatrics and Adults

 Unlock your child’s communicative potential.
 Find out more about Speak Live Play Speech and Language therapy!

 Adults may experience speech, language, voice, swallowing and cognitive deficits for a variety of reasons.
 When one’s safety and quality of life are at stake, effective techniques are a must.

 Getting proper nutrition both at the beginning of life and throughout early childhood is critical to neural development.
 Is your baby not taking bottles?
 Is your toddler a picky eater?
 Find out more about Feeding Therapy here.

 Occupational therapy is a broad field of medicine that caters to children, middle-aged folks, and the elderly alike.
 Its sole purpose is to help individuals afflicted by mental and physical disabilities, injuries, and pain to participate in their normal daily activities without the discomfort and inconvenience caused by their condition.

-SpeakLivePlay.com is a community-based organization in Los Angeles that offers speech and language therapy, cognitive, swallowing/feeding disorders that arise from injury, neurological conditions, brain abnormalities, and medical conditions like stroke.
+SpeakLivePlay.com is a community-based organization in Los Angeles that offers therapy for speech and language, cognitive, and swallowing/feeding disorders that arise from injury, neurological conditions, brain abnormalities, and medical conditions like stroke.

 On Speakliveplay.com, you can access occupational and speech therapy services for children, adults and tons of information on the nature of communicative disabilities and how to manage them.